 A water treatment facility will be constructed on Section 16 (see Figure 4-1) to collect and treat mine water from the permit area for discharge (NMAC 19.10.6.602 D.(15)(c)(ix)).
 This facility encompasses approximately 10 acres and consists of the water treatment process building, an influent surge pond and two treated water holding ponds.
 The effluent flow rate is expected to be 2,500 to 4,500 gpm.
 The maximum design capacity of the treatment facility is 8,000 gpm, which adds redundancy for most treatment units.
-Water generated from mine dewatering activities, water collected from within the Roca Honda permit area in the retention ponds and the effluent from the sanitary wastewater treatment system will be treated onsite at the water treatment facility.
+Water generated from mine dewatering activities, water collected from within the Roca Honda permit area in the retention ponds and the effluent facility.
 RHR submitted the Water Treatment Plan 60% Design Revision 1 (Lyntek 2011) in response to NMED comments in December 2011 in support of the Discharge Plan and the NM MMD Permit Application.
 Attachment 1, Sheet 7 also shows the location of the water treatment plant.